Evorel Conti Patch

 This list is not exhaustive.
 Always read the patient information leaflet for a comprehensive list of side effects, as well as guidance on what to do if you get them.

-Evorel Conti is not a form of contraception.
+Evorel Conti is not a contraception.
 If you are under the age of 50 or it has been less than one year since your last period, you might still need to use additional contraception to prevent getting pregnant.
 Consult your doctor if this is the case.

 More women using HRT report the following health problems than women who are not using HRT: